SEKOIA-IO/documentation/_shared_content/ECS parsing standariziation for EDR.md

       "log_type": "alert"
     }
   ```
-For instance, the event caracteristics ( event.kind, event.type and event.category) are parsed based on the log_type field of the raw message that cant take different cateogries of log types.
+For example, the event characteristics are derived from the log_type and alert_subtype(`process.log_type`) fields in the raw message:
+* The fields `event.kind` and `event.dataset` are set to alert because the log_type in the raw event is alert.
+* The field `event.category` is set to 'process' and `event.type` is set to 'start' because the `log_type` in the process field of the raw event is identified as process.

 **ECS Fields After Parsing**